Redislabs-Solution-Architects/bdb-usage-sizing/README.md

 ### Usage:

 Edit the input configuration file with the details of your clusters.
-Please note that you will be _prompted_ for passwords so they are not required to be saved in this file.
+You will be _prompted_ for password as the script makes the connection to the cluster(s).

 From the location that you saved the file:
 ` $ ./redisUsageReport.sh -f config_file.json ` or `$ bash redisUsageReport.sh -f config_file.json `